 Now let me examine the real reasons you’re not losing weight.… Keep Reading

-In the most general sense, he’s one of the deniers of energy balance and Calories In Calories Out (CICO) as it pertains to body weight and body composition. … Keep Reading
+In the most general sense, he’s one of the deniers of energy balance and Calories In Calories Out (CICO) as it pertains to body weight and body composition.
+It’s the typical bs although his newest insanity is how calories not an actual thing that exists and, by some sort of extension I guess, that the calorie model of changes in body weight is incorrect for that reason.
+That is, since calories doesn’t exist, they can’t explain the changes that occur in terms of bodyweight or body fat.… Keep Reading

 As I tend to do every year, I wanted to re-run a piece I’ve been running since 2008.
 It’s a bit late but there are still 3 problem weeks left until New Year’s.
 I won’t put anything else up, this will give me time to work on the book before having to deal with new content.
 So without further adieu, I give you the annual running of 10 Tips to Deal with Holiday Weight Gain.
 Enjoy!